Skip to content

 View of the Van Horne House from the hill (“Phil’s Hill”).
 Cannon and American flag situated in front.

-In 1778, the Van Horne House served as the headquarters for Revolutionary General William Alexander Lord Stirling, second in command to George Washington.
-The house served as his headquarters for the entirety of the Second Middlebrook Encampment period (1778-1779) and continued to be a hotbed of hospitality.
-American Captain Alexander Graydon in his memoirs wrote, “…his hospitality ought certainly to have been recompensed, by an unlimited credit on the public stores.
+In 1778, the Van Horne House served as the headquarters of Revolutionary General William Alexander, Lord Stirling, second-in-command to George Washington.
+The house served as his headquarters throughout the Second Middlebrook Encampment (1778-1779) and remained a hotbed of hospitality.
+American Captain Alexander Graydon, in his memoirs, wrote, “…his hospitality ought certainly to have been recompensed by an unlimited credit on the public stores.
 His house, used as a hotel, seemed constantly full.”
-Later, Graydon mentioned that American General Henry Lee stayed at the house for a time.
-One of Van Horne’s final guests included the French Major General Marquis de Chastellux in 1780.
+Later, Graydon mentioned that General Henry Lee of the American Army stayed at the house for a time.
+One of Van Horne’s final guests in 1780 was the French Major General Marquis de Chastellux.
 During the Revolutionary War, Philip Van Horne arguably provided the best hospitality for officers in the state.
-He died in 1794 and the house was subsequently sold to several private landowners.
-The house unfortunately fell into disarray in the late 19th century as corporate ownership took over.
-However, in 1934 Calico Chemical Company purchased the property and fully restored the house with its original colonial style.
+He died in 1794, and the house was subsequently sold to several private landowners.
+Unfortunately, the house fell into disarray in the late 19th century as corporate ownership took over.
+However, in 1934, Calico Chemical Company purchased the property and fully restored the house to its original colonial style.
 Calico left the property in the 1980’s due to environmental concerns.
 This departure paved the way for the Van Horne House to earn its recognition.
 In 2002, the Van Horne House was added to the US National Register of Historic Places.
-Today it serves as the headquarters and exhibition space for the Heritage Trail Association.
+Today, it serves as the headquarters and exhibition space for the Heritage Trail Association.

 1. Middlebrook Encampments

-The number one spot on this list–like the number five spot–, wouldn’t be known if it weren’t for the preservation of the story behind its importance.
+The number one spot on this list — like the number five spot — wouldn’t be known if it weren’t for the preservation of the story behind its importance.
 Two sites mark the Middlebrook Encampments.
-One is a field at in the woods of Middlebrook Road on the Bridgewater/Bound Brook border.
+One is a field in the woods of Middlebrook Road on the Bridgewater/Bound Brook border.
 The other is a field adjacent to homes and Chimney Rock Road in Martinsville.
-George Washington and his troops camped in between and all around both those spots.
-The first encampment was setup by Washington and his troops after victories at Trenton and Princeton in May, 1777.
+George Washington and his troops camped between and around both spots.
+Washington and his troops established the first encampment following victories at Trenton and Princeton in May 1777.
 This area was very centrally located between New York and Philadelphia, but also New Brunswick.
-The Watchung Mountains were a good lookout spot into New Brunswick (held by the British at that time).
+The Watchung Mountains were a good lookout point over New Brunswick (then held by the British).
 Washington and 8,000 continental troops encamped in this location from May 28 to July 2, 1777.
-It was during this time that one of the most important events in our nation’s early history happened on the encampment: on June 14, 1777, the Second Continental Congress passed the Flag Resolution, adopting the first official flag of the United States.
-While this is still up for debate among some scholars due to there being no definitive evidence, it has been deduced that the first official American flag was hoisted at the First Middlebrook Encampment that very same month.
+It was during this time that one of the most important events in our nation’s early history happened at the encampment: on June 14, 1777, the Second Continental Congress passed the Flag Resolution, adopting the first official flag of the United States.
+While this remains up for debate among some scholars due to the lack of definitive evidence, it is widely believed that the first official American flag was hoisted at the First Middlebrook Encampment that very same month.
 To this day, a thirteen-star American flag flies at the Middlebrook Encampment site.
-For more about the first American flag and its unfurling click the link here.
+For more about the first American flag and its unfurling, click the link here.

 Washington and the Continental Army moved with the changes of the war after July 2, 1777.
-They would however return to Middlebrook for the second time in November 1778, essentially setting up command headquarters in the greater Somerset County area.
-During this Second Encampment period, several prominent generals set up their residencies in homes throughout the county.
+They would,d however, return to Middlebrook for the second time in November 1778, essentially setting up command headquarters in the greater Somerset County area.
+During this Second Encampment period, several prominent generals set up their residences in homes throughout the county.
 The Bridgewater/Martinsville Encampment site from 1777 was still utilized, but properties and land around a large portion of the county were also used.
-A larger amount of land was needed was needed because 10,000 troops were stationed in this theater of the war, equal to the population of Somerset County itself at that time.
-To minimize impact on residents, different parts of the army were spread out.
-The amount of troops and important generals stationed around the Second Middlebrook Encampment, reinforces the strategic importance of the area.
-Perhaps more important, is the lasting historical impact of the overall Middlebrook Encampment.
-Two other entries on this list were made possible because of the Second Middlebrook Encampment, housing generals and their troops.
+A larger area of land was needed because 10,000 troops were stationed in this theater of the war, equal to Somerset County’s population at the time.
+To minimize impact on residents, different parts of the Army were spread out.
+The number of troops and key generals stationed around the Second Middlebrook Encampment underscores the area’s strategic importance.
+Perhaps more important is the lasting historical impact of the Middlebrook Encampment as a whole.
+Two other entries on this list were made possible by the Second Middlebrook Encampment, which housed generals and their troops.
 Other historical landmarks outside of Bridgewater, such as Washington’s residence at the Wallace House in Somerville, have importance because this site was chosen as an encampment.
-Washington and the Continental army stayed at Middlebrook for the second time until June 3, 1779, when they moved to Morristown and New York State.
+Washington and the Continental Army remained at Middlebrook for the second time until June 3, 1779, when they moved to Morristown, New Jersey.

 Raritan Valley Country Club (1911)

 The country club was founded in 1911 by Senator Joseph S. Frelinghuysen and five other prominent citizens of the area.
-Land adjacent to Frelinghysen’s was repurposed and the country club was fully operational by 1912.
+Land adjacent to Frelinghysen’s was repurposed, and the country club was fully operational by 1912.
 President Warren G. Harding, a friend of Frelinghuysen, was a frequent guest of the country club.
-The country club did well in its first decades, but encountered hardships from the great depression, a caddy strike, and frequent emergency plane landings in the 1930s-1940s.
-After World War II, the country club saw a resurgence of members and the club facilities steadily improved with new add-ons (swimming pool, tennis courts, gazebo..etc).
-The club survived another series of hardships because of the lack of new members in the 1960s-1970s.
-However, this was remedied by a large population influx into Bridgewater and by the 1980s, the club regained prominence.
-Today the Raritan Valley Country Club located along Route 28, is a successful private country club that hosts golf, tennis, and other recreational facilities.
+The country club did well in its first decades, but encountered hardships during the Great Depression, a caddie strike, and frequent emergency plane landings in the 1930s-1940s.
+After World War II, the country club saw a resurgence in membership, and its facilities steadily improved with new additions (swimming pool, tennis courts, gazebo, etc.).
+The club survived another series of hardships due to a lack of new members in the 1960s-1970s.
+However, this was remedied by a large influx of residents into Bridgewater, and by the 1980s, the club had regained prominence.
+Today, the Raritan Valley Country Club, located along Route 28, is a successful private country club that hosts golf, tennis, and other recreational facilities.

 Bolmer Farmhouse (1754)

-The 1754 Farm House, was the last of homes built by the notable Bolmer family.
+The 1754 Farm House was the last of the homes built by the notable Bolmer family.
 The Bolmers were one of the first Dutch settlers in what is today Bridgewater.
 Not too much is known about the specifics of the early Bolmer settlers in the 17th century.
-The earliest surviving public record of the family is a stone on the family’s burial ground described as “F.B”dated at 1742.
-The Bolmers were characterized as “staunch patriots and all the menfolk served their country in time of war and peace.”
-Today, the site and the marker are on the property of a remodeled farm house on West Circle Drive in Martinsville.
+The earliest surviving public record of the family is a stone on the family’s burial ground, described as “F.B”, dated 1742.
+The Bolmers were characterized as “staunch patriots, and all the menfolk served their country in time of war and peace.”
+Today, the site and the marker are on the property of a remodeled farmhouse on West Circle Drive in Martinsville.

 Bridgewater Commons Mall (1988)

-Perhaps this honorable mention, might find its way on a top list in a hundred years.
-The Bridgewater Commons Mall, has played a major role in Bridgewater’s economic and second population booms in the 1990’s.
-The Bridgewater Mall as it is colloquially known, was opened in 1988 with three main department stores.
+Perhaps this honorable mention might find its way onto a top list in a hundred years.
+The Bridgewater Commons Mall has played a major role in Bridgewater’s economic and second population booms in the 1990’s.
+The Bridgewater Mall, as it is colloquially known, was opened in 1988 with three main department stores.
 It also hosted the first official Disney Store outside of California.
-The Bridgewater mall was also one of the first malls to ban smoking, doing so in 1993.
-In the 1990s and early 2000s the Bridgewater Mall expanded to add more department stores, adjacent office buildings, hotels, and an outdoor shopping area known as the The Village at Bridgewater Commons.
+The Bridgewater Mall was also one of the first malls to ban smoking, doing so in 1993.
+In the 1990s and early 2000s, the Bridgewater Mall expanded to include additional department stores, adjacent office buildings, hotels, and an outdoor shopping area known as The Village at Bridgewater Commons.
 The Bridgewater Mall is the only large shopping mall in the county.
 Today, the Bridgewater Commons Mall remains prosperous, with dozens of stores, several restaurants, and a movie theater.
 Its impact on the local economy makes it arguably the most important property in modern Bridgewater.
-Its founding less than forty years ago combined with its continual renovation, puts the Bridgewater Commons Mall on the honorable mention list, for now.
+Its founding less than forty years ago, combined with its continual renovation, puts the Bridgewater Commons Mall on the honorable-mention list for now.

 TD Bank Ballpark